TheRealAnonymous008/quartz/content/details/machine learning/applications/Applications of Reinforcement Learning.md

 * [^Zheng_Trott_2020] examines the use of MARL to develop a tax system that promotes and balances equality and productivity.
 It is effective in simulations with human participants and can be extended to real economies.
 	* *Rationale*:
 		* Economic models are too simplistic and do not capture the complexities of humans.
-		* Prior methods for [[Mechanism Design]] did not consider agents that learnt how to behave .Agents were assumed to be static.
+		* Prior methods for mechanism design did not consider agents that learnt how to behave .Agents were assumed to be static.
 		* It is also hard to test economic policy since it can deal with long time scales.
 	* Both the workers in the economy and the policy maker are powered by reinforcement learning.
 		* In the model, higher skilled workers earn more for building houses.
 Building houses takes effort which lowers utility.